ratri0git/ratri0git/README.md

 ```

 ## About Me
+Hi 👋 I am Nilkanth.
-I am driven pursue cybersecurity.
+I am driven to pursue cybersecurity.
 This repo is setting the stage for ethical hacking and system security.

 Connect with me on:
 - **Discord**: ratri0nil